stabilaprotocol/documentation-en/docs/introduction/dpos.md

 6. The rewards for producing each block

-7. The total amount of STB that is proportionately awarded to the first 127th executives (including bookkeeper candidates) with the most votes
+7. The total amount of STB that is proportionately awarded to the first 127th executives with the most votes

 8. The STB cost of account activation through system contract